Archan6el/ps4-controller-operated-spiderbot/README.md

 No files were modified except the ones present in this repo.
 SpiderG.py I personally modified, but not much.
 I just changed some of the motor values. ps4.py contains the code that I developed to have the PS4 Controller operate the spider bot

+onBoot.sh and startup.sh are both bash scripts used to get everything running when we start up the spider bot. startup.sh runs out python files, while onBoot.sh gets blueooth up and working

 Feel free to watch my development on this project: https://www.youtube.com/watch?v=gwnKjuKFL4A&t=43s